andreysaf/PDF-SDK-Evaluation-2021/README.md

 + UI is available on GitHub and written in React
 + advanced PDF functionality like redaction and digital signatures
 + additional file format support for MS Office, images, videos and others
++ dedicated support team to answer your questions

 Cons
 - the library is the heaviest from all the above